quepasajefe/trading-library/transcripts-raw/15-protocol-development.md

-# Protocol Development - 2025 Models Series Lecture
+# Protocol Development - 2025 Model Series Lecture 15

 Hello there, I hope that you are doing well.
 Welcome to this new lecture of the 2025 Models series.
 During this lecture we will be discussing protocol development.
 This lecture is going to be in a completely different style than the prior lectures of this series, and the reason being is because I'm going to take you with me into a free program which I like to use called Miro.com.